The Road to Killarney

 “Um, so how are people supposed to get out.
 We tried calling the emergency number, but there is no answer.”

 He tried a number he had as well, which also turned out to have no answer.
 Another lady comes up who works for the church as well, and she says the same thing that they don’t manage the parking lot.
 After some back and forth, and multiple jokes about the council which runs the parking lot not having anyone available at the emergency number, expecting that emergencies only happen Monday through Friday, they eventually get through to someone who says they are already on their way.
-Apparently one of the other people waiting at the parking lot was able to get through.
+One of the other people waiting at the parking lot was able to get through.

 From there we walk back down to the parking lot to see that most of the people managed to get out.
 So I’m guessing that whatever the problem with the machine had resolved itself, which is good because I was getting to the point, that if no one showed I was going to try to talk a couple of the other guys into helping me break the little wooden barrier that raises and lowers to let us all out.
 As we walk up I see a woman paying and ask if it took her money, she said it had.
 So rather than waiting for the maintenance man or whoever said they were coming, and getting impatient to get back on the road, we just tailgated after her to get out.